tgen16mgc/pixselfstudio/COLOR_VARIANTS_GUIDE.md

 ### Color variants not showing up?
 - Check that the PNG files exist in the correct location
 - Verify the file names match the configuration
-- Run `npm run setup-cdn` to update CDN URLs
+- Run `npm run cdn` to update CDN URLs

 ### Colors look wrong?
 - Ensure you're using the correct hex color values